PJSalter/pjs-video-player/README.md

 - #### :performing_arts: a menu of different categories, such as genre like horror, action, comedy.
 - #### :carousel_horse: drop down menu which would contain search, shuffle button, new & popular
 - #### :dragon_face: My List feature for favourite videos.
+- #### ⏲️ timer to show how long the video plays by minutes and seconds.

+# Focus:

+- #### User may click on the video itself to click play and pause.
+- #### I also added the option for a user to click play and stop icons. relates [issue #2](https://github.com/PJSalter/pjs-video-player/issues/2)
+- #### Created functionality of a timer in the controls to show how long the video plays in minutes and seconds. relates [issue #13](https://github.com/PJSalter/pjs-video-player/issues/13)

 # 📹 [Live player hosted here](https://pjsalter.github.io/pjs-video-player) 📼